splunk/public-o11y-docs/apm/apm-use-cases/specific-trace.rst

 .. _specific-trace:

 ************************************************************************************
-Troubleshoot an edge case by searching for a specific trace
+Use case: Troubleshoot an edge case by searching for a specific trace
 ************************************************************************************

 .. meta::